 Obviously, it takes time for these aircraft to run those photography update missions.
 They are also run by a number of private companies, not by Google itself, so getting all these images pieced together takes even more time.
 Finally, the databases cannot be updated until a new version of Google Earth is released which happens every few months.
 Thus, it takes more time.

-On average, imagery of an area is updated every 1-3 years.
+On average, imagery of an area.
 Some areas are updated more regularly, others have never been updated.
 It all boils down to where you live and how important Google reckons it is that your area is given fresh images.
 Most urban areas will have been updated at least once since 2005.

 What about your area on Google Earth?
 Is it regularly updated or are you just a big blurry blob?
 Let us know in the comments.